 Determine the time position associated with the midpoint of the horizontal eye width based on the zero hit crossing points at the Middle Threshold power level (P{av}).
-Constrain this time position per the requirements in Table 5-3.
+Constrain this time position with respect the UI{mid} time as per the requirements in Table 5-3.
 The constrained time position is defined as $T{mid,mid}$ (see Figure 5-4).
 This is the Middle Eye Center time position.

 Determine the power level value associated with the mid-point of the middle eye vertical eye height based on the zero hit points measured at the Middle Eye Center time position.
-Constrain this power level value to be within the requirements of Table 5-3.
+Constrain this power level value with respect to the Middle Threshold level value to be within the requirements of Table 5-3.
 This is the Middle Eye Center amplitude value.

 The mask shape for the middle eye is centered on the Middle Eye Center.
+The mask shape position can be optimized within the constraints defined in Table 5-3 with respect to UI{mid} and the Middle Threshold power level.